bids-standard/bids-specification/src/99-appendices/03-hed.md

-# Appendix III: Hierarchical Event Descriptor (HED) Tags
+# Appendix III: Hierarchical Event Descriptor

-HED is a controlled vocabulary of terms describing events in a behavioral paradigm.
+Hierarchical Event Descriptors (HED) are a controlled vocabulary of terms describing events in a behavioral paradigm.
 HED was originally developed with EEG in mind, but is applicable to all behavioral experiments.
 Each level of a hierarchical tag is delimited with a forward slash (`/`).
 An HED string contains one or more HED tags separated by